NIGERIA ARMS PROCUREMENT AND ITS DIPLOMATIC IMPLICATIONS

 United States and Russia have always been in a tradition of misreading each other's actions and with mutual trust all gone between the two powerful and opposing nuclear giants of the world, with no hope of both countries resolving their diplomatic brawl anytime soon.
 Any ally of any of the opposing bipolar nations that goes to do a deal as powerful as arms procurement with their perceived enemy may as well be assumed to be an enemy.

-Nigeria's meddling in far East for the purchase lethal arms for it's armed forces may worsen the strained diplomatic relations between Nigeria and US government.
+Nigeria's meddling in far East to purchase lethal arms for it's armed forces may worsen the strained diplomatic relations between Nigeria and US government.

 Before now, we have long been close allies with the US, our colonial heritage, nature of our politics and economy shaped our foreign policy to be that of Pro West.
 The United States is no doubt Nigerias greatest trading partner and undeniably it's most important diplomatic partner over the years.